Magnus, Duke of Östergötland

 Magnus Vasa (25 July 1542 – 26 June 1595), prince of Sweden, Duke of Östergötland from 1555.
 Magnus was the third son of King Gustav Vasa.
 His mother was queen Margareta Leijonhufvud.

 Biography

-Magnus was the only of Gustav Vasa's sons, except for Karl and Sten, who died in infancy, that didn't become king of Sweden.
-In 1555, he was made Duke of Ostrogothia, Kinda and Ydre, Dalsland, Sundbo härad in Närke, Kåkind, Valla, and the major part of Vadsbo härad in Västergötland.
-As Duke of Ostrogothia, he lived permanently at Vadstena Castle in Vadstena.
+Magnus was the only one of Gustav Vasa's sons—except for Karl and Sten, who died in infancy—that did not become king of Sweden.
+In 1555, he was made Duke of Östergötland, including the hundreds of Kinda and Ydre in Småland, the province of Dalsland, Sundbo Hundred in Närke, the hundreds of Kåkind and Valla, and most of Vadsbo Hundred in Västergötland.
+As Duke of Östergötland, he resided permanently at Vadstena Castle in Vadstena.

-Magnus suffered from a mental illness.
+Magnus suffered from a severe mental illness.
 The illness showed its first signs in 1563, and eventually became permanent.
 In 1574, the responsibility of his fiefs were taken over by his brother King John III, who managed them as his guardian because of his mental condition.
 A smaller part of them was granted to his other brother, Charles.

 Magnus died at the Manorhouse of Kungsbro, outside Linköping, in 1595 and is buried in the Bridgettine Abbey Church in Vadstena.